sradc/sradc.github.io/_posts/2024-07-07-life-transformer.md

 and train it compute Conway's Game of Life from examples of the game.

-> Q: Wouldn't convolution be better here?
-The Game of Life is basically a single 3x3 kernel anyway

-Answer: CNNs would be smaller, more efficient to run, generalise to arbitrary grid sizes, and easier to train, (see the works on CNNs and Life in the references below)...
-However, this was an exercise in seeing whether a transformer with single-head attention could solve Life, and how it would solve it — the finding is that it approximates a CNN, with 1x1 convolutions and a 3-by-3 average pool approximated by the attention mechanism.
-(As noted in [It’s Hard For Neural Networks to Learn the Game of Life](https://arxiv.org/abs/2009.01398), Life can be hand written as a tiny CNN with a single layer.)

 This exercise presents pretty much the simplest form of a transformer.
 We call the model SingleAttentionNet, due to its single attention block, with single-head attention.